 Did Felix have too many anchovies on his pizza?
 Or is this thirst, leading to excessive water consumption, a real cause for concern?

-Learn what theclinical signs are that you need to seek veterinary help when your cat develops insatiable thirst - and what you should do about it.
+Learn more about the clinical signs that warrant the need to seek veterinary help when your cat develops insatiable thirst - and what you should do about it.

 All AboutExcessive Drinking in Cats

-However, there are several other conditions that can cause Fluffy to visit the watering hole on repeat.
+However, there are several other cat health problems that can cause Fluffy to visit the watering hole on repeat.

 As with humans, blood sugar problems like diabetes mellitus can cause excessive thirstin both female and male cats.
 When too much glucose builds up in the blood, the excess is excreted through more frequent urination.
 Resulting dehydration causes a person - or kitty - to drink more.
 Since cats often tinkle in private, you may only notice their increased thirst.